Belle Isle – One of Michigan’s Best Kept Secrets is an Island off Detroit Shores

 Where is Belle Isle?

-Belle Isle is a 982-acre island park in Detroit, located in the Detroit River in between the USA and Canada.
+Belle Isle is a 982-acre island park in Detroit MI, located in the Detroit River in between the USA and Canada.

 The McArthur Bridge to access the island is located at the intersection of Jefferson Ave and East Grand Boulevard.